tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/Virtual_Machine_Introduction.md

 Put simply, the flow is as follows:
 + Currently, TVM is compatible mainly with Solidity.
 The compiler translates Solidity smart contract into bytecode readable and executable on TVM.
-+ A virtual machine processes data through opcode, which is equivalent to operating a logic of a stack-based finite sate machine.
++ A virtual machine processes data through opcode, which is equivalent to operating a logic of a stack-based finite state machine.
 + TVM accesses blockchain data and invoke External Data Interface through the Interoperation layer.

 ## Future development of TVM